inuitviking/imms/README.md

-# IVMDCMS - InuitViking MarkDown Content Management System
+# IMMS - Inuitviking Markdown Management System

-A "CMS" to handle markdown files.
-Currently, there is no administration interface, but that may appear at a later time.

 It's a stand-in replacement for some other similar CMS' I have tried, as the others weren't entirely satisfactory.

 Either they didn't work fully, or they barely worked.